 - Don’t give out personal details, e.g. your address or the number of your hotel room.

 - Be aware of local gender roles and different “dating rules” abroad.
 No matter where you come from and where you go, foreign women are often perceived as “exotic” or “easy”, regardless of your actual appearance and behavior.

 The Limits of Crime Prevention

-It is the sad truth, though, that no safety advice, no matter how well-intentioned, is foolproof.
-There’s always the possibility of having the incredibly bad luck of simply running into the wrong person at the worst possible time.
+It is the sad truth, though, that no safety advice, no matter how well-intentioned, is 100% foolproof.
+There’s simply the possibility of having the incredibly bad luck of running into the wrong person at the worst possible time.

-Of course, we don’t want you to become extra-paranoid and see robbers or sex offenders lurking behind every corner.
-But if something should ever happen, lots of crime victims – especially the survivors of sexual assault – tend to blame themselves at least partly for it.
+Of course, we don’t want you to become completely paranoid and see robbers or sex offenders lurking behind every corner.
+The vast majority of women living and working abroad never have to deal with any crimes more dangerous than pick-pocketing.
+But if something should ever happen, lots of crime victims – especially in cases of sexual assault – sadly tend to blame themselves, at least partly.

 Common Reactions to Sexual Assault and Violent Crime

-In the wake of a crime, insecurity, helplessness, shock, and trauma are common reactions, leading to such trains of thoughts as “If only I hadn’t done X… if only I had done Y instead”.
+In the wake of a crime, insecurity, helplessness, shock, and trauma are common reactions, leading to such trains of thoughts as “If only I hadn’t done X – if only I had done Y instead”.
 Unfortunately, this often worsens the psychological damage.
-Responses from third parties such as “You should have avoided that bar!” or “You shouldn’t have talked to that guy!” then blame the survivor for what they suffered at the hands of an assailant.
+Responses from third parties, such as “You should have avoided that bar!” or “You shouldn’t have talked to that guy!”, then blame the survivors for what they suffered at the hands of an assailant.

-Therefore, it may be better to consider such safety advice and adapt it to local and personal circumstances.
-More importantly, always keep in mind that, no matter where you go or what you wear, any crime is the sole responsibility of the criminal who commits it.
+Therefore, it may be better to consider such safety advice and adapt it to local and personal circumstances and concerns.
+More importantly, always keep in mind that, no matter where you go or what you do, a crime is the sole responsibility of the criminal who commits it.